Ekta Bhyan: Career

 In 2019, Bhyan had her second stint at the World Para Athletics Championship and won the Paralympic quota for Tokyo 2020 in the Women's Para Athletics category during 2019 World Championships, Dubai.

 In 2021, Bhyan represented India at the 2020 Tokyo Paralympics and secured the 6th position.
 She went on to win a gold medal in the Club Throw event and the Discus Throw event at the Indian Open Para Athletics Championships.
 At the National Para Athletics Championships, Ekta again won a gold in both her events..

 In 2022, she won a gold medal in the Club Throw and Discus Throw events at the National Para Athletics Championships.
 At the Indian Open Para Athletics Championships, she won a gold medal in the Club Throw event and a bronze medal in the Discus Throw event.

-In 2023, she won the bronze medal in the Women's Club Throw F32/51 at the Para Games 2022 held in Hangzhou, China and the bronze medal in the women's club throw F51 at the World Para Athletics Grand Prix in 2023 held in Dubai, UAE and the bronze medal in the women's club throw F51 event at the 2023 World Championships held in Paris.
+In 2023, she won the bronze medal in the Women's Club Throw F32/51 at the Asian|Asian Para Games 2022 held in Hangzhou, China and the bronze medal in the women's club throw F51 at the World Para Athletics Grand Prix in 2023 held in Dubai, UAE and the bronze medal in the women's club throw F51 event at the 2023 World Championships held in Paris.

 At the National Para Athletics Championship, Etka secured a gold medal in the Club Throw event and a bronze medal in the Discus Throw event.
 She also competed at the Indian Open Para Athletics Championships, wherein she won a gold medal in the club throw event and a medal at the discus throw event.

 She is also supported by the GoSports Foundation through the Para Champions Programme and Welspun Corp through their Welspun Super Sport Women Program.